Software-Engineering-Project-PoliMi2024/ing-sw-2024-Figini-Ginefra-Grisoni-Lanzafame/deliverable/Seq_Diagrams/AccessoAlGioco.md

   - MultiGame: Manages multiple game instances and lobbies.
 There is only one MultiGame instance for the whole server.

+## Disclaimer

+The diagram has been written with an optimistic approach, assuming that all the actions are successful.
+The diagram does not include error handling or failure cases.

 ## Flow:

 - Initial Connection: